robbytables/bug-free-invention/unit-6-flask/instructor-resources/02-flask/02-flask-slides.md

 **Teaching Tips:**

-- Change around what's returned in `index`, in a more advanced way.
+- Change around what's returned in `index()` in a more advanced way.
 - They can follow along if they'd like.
 </aside>